-If you’re just starting off with affiliate marketing, you’re probably overwhelmed by the number of things you need to do.
+If you’re new to affiliate marketing, you’re probably overwhelmed by the number of things you need to do.

 Don’t worry.
 I was overwhelmed when I first started too.

-Back in 2009, when I created Investor Junkie, I was already an established business owner.
-I’d done some affiliate marketing for my previous business, but I’d never dived very deeply into it.
+Back in 2009, when I created the blog Investor Junkie, I was already an established business owner.
+I’d done affiliate marketing with my previous business but never deeply explored it.

 There was a lot to learn!

-Anyone can start a blog, but few understand how to effectively monetize that blog with affiliate marketing.
+Anyone can start a blog, but few understand how to monetize that blog with affiliate marketing effectively.
 Even some of the “super affiliates” miss out on techniques to better optimize their content.

-The first step to successful affiliate marketing is getting into programs that are aligned with your niche.
+Instead, the first step to successful affiliate marketing is getting into programs aligned with your niche.

-All too often I’ll come across a mommy blogger who discusses things like raising children, couponing, and recipes but then posts about how you can create a side hustle by creating a blog on Bluehost.
+I’ll often come across a mommy blogger writing about raising kids, couponing, and recipes but also posts about how you can create a side hustle by starting a blog with Bluehost.

 Now, I’m not picking on mommy bloggers specifically.
 I’ve seen this phenomenon in many other verticals (niches).

-And I get it: Bluehost has one of the most potentially lucrative affiliate programs out there.
+And I get it: Bluehost is one of the highest-paying affiliates out there.
 But that doesn’t mean it belongs on your site.

 - Ease of use